Available on: PlayStation 2

 My feelings about Curse of Darkness are a rather mixed bag.
 Its predecessor had it easier.
 As the first Castlevania game chronologically and a valiant attempt to reinvent the series in 3D after the lacklustre efforts on the Nintendo 64, Lament of Innocence could get away with being formulaic in a series that pretty much epitomises the word.
 Curse of Darkness doesn’t have that luxury: it’s third in line chronologically, and the 3D novelty doesn’t work anymore.
 And while it does try to mix things up a little and ends up being more than a little quirky, the effort feels distinctly half-baked.
 As if the developers were mostly going through the motions, rather than genuinely trying to produce something new and interesting.
 But then, ‘new and interesting’ tends to be too much to expect from most long-running game series.

-Curse of Darkness is set three years after Dracula’s Curse on the NES, in which Dracula–formerly Mathias Cronqvist, as people who have played LoI will know–was defeated by Trevor Belmont, a descendant of Mathias’ friend, Leon Belmont.
-However, before he died, Dracula cursed the land, resulting in a recrudescence of monsters and general proclivity for conflict among the people.
+Curse of Darkness is set three years after Dracula’s Curse on the NES, in which Dracula – formerly Mathias Cronqvist, as people who have played LoI will know – was defeated by Trevor Belmont, a descendant of Mathias’ friend, Leon Belmont.
+However, before he died, Dracula cursed the land, resulting in an outbreak of monsters and a general proclivity for conflict among the people.

 The first thing worth noting is that the main protagonist is not a Belmont, although this has happened before (e.g. Alucard, Soma Cruz) and will happen again in later games.
 Trevor does make an appearance, but he’s not the main focus.
 Thus, the player is put in control of Hector, a former Devil Forgemaster of Dracula’s.
 During the events of Dracula’s Curse, Hector was sent to confront Trevor, but used the opportunity to escape, as he couldn’t tolerate Dracula’s evil any longer.
 Dracula was defeated, and Hector tried to live a quiet life.
 However, another Devil Forgemaster, called Isaac (who clearly thinks he’s too sexy for his shirt), was jealous of Hector’s status as Dracula’s favourite and wanted revenge for his betrayal.
 He kept tabs on him and orchestrated a plot that got Hector’s wife executed for witchcraft in order to draw him out.
 Isaac’s other goal is to resurrect Dracula, which is why Trevor eventually gets involved as well.

-The more atypical characteristic of the game is the environment.
+One atypical characteristic of the game is the environment.
 The main focus of most Castlevania games is the actual Castlevania, i.e. Dracula’s Castle, which tends to be the setting for most, if not all, of the story.
 Here, Castlevania doesn’t even exist for most of the game.
-Thus, Hector spends most of his time in the Wallachian (N.B. a region in Romania) countryside, traversing forests, mountains, temples and even a town (although it’s deserted).
-Before you get all enthusiastic, though, the difference isn’t really blatant.
+Thus, Hector spends most of his time in the Wallachian (N.B. a region in Romania) countryside, traversing forests, mountains, temples and a deserted town.
+Before you get enthusiastic, though, the difference isn’t really obvious.
 The colour palette is generally a variation on ‘drab’, and the level designers don’t seem to have mastered much beyond corridors.
 Thankfully, transportation is somewhat facilitated by Memorial Tickets, which will take Hector to the last Save Room he used (marked in red on maps), or handy teleporter…chairs.
-Actually, saving is also achieved via chairs.
+Saving is also achieved via chairs.
 In fact, chairs are a recurring joke theme in this game.
 Each area in the game features several seating items (often in hidden locations) that Hector can plonk his rear on, which are then collected in a completely surreal secret room.

 Another prominent difference lies in combat, which is one of the main points of interest in the game.
 As he is not a Belmont, Hector doesn’t have access to their trademark whip weapon.
 He is, however, a Forgemaster, meaning that he can use a whole plethora of other stuff, including swords, spears, axes, knuckles, and some joke weapons such as a nail bat, a frying pan or even an electric guitar (and yes, he actually plays it to attack…).
 Every weapon has its own set of attack combos.
 Hector’s equipment also includes the more traditional helmets, armour and accessories.
 Most of this can be crafted from items, which can be dropped or stolen (once Hector learns the skill) from enemies.

 Weapons are not Hector’s main speciality, however.
 As a Devil Forgemaster, he has, first and foremost, the ability to create Innocent Devils (IDs).
 If you’re wondering about the name, the explanation is that, while they are dark beings, they have no inherent moral compass and simply serve their creator with utmost loyalty.
 Certain areas in the game contain forges: small rooms where Hector can unlock a new type of ID, which he can then name and summon to accompany him.
 Familiars have been used in other games in the series, but this is their most involved and detailed iteration.
-There are six types of IDs: fairies, melee, birds, mages, actual devils and, making a comeback from LoI, pumpkins.
+There are six types of IDs: fairies, battle, birds, mages, actual devils and, making a comeback from LoI, pumpkins.
 They all boost Hector’s stats in some way, and every type has a speciality.
-Fairies can heal and open locks; melee-types can smash walls and floors; birds can carry Hector over chasms; mages can stop time and burn vines; devils can hide Hector underground (to pass under obstructions); and pumpkins, while worthless in combat, give him the heftiest stat boosts.
+Fairies can heal, open locks and read indecipherable texts; battle-types can smash walls and floors, and carry Hector on their backs; birds can carry him over chasms; mages can stop time and burn vines; devils can hide Hector underground (to pass under obstructions); and pumpkins, while worthless in combat (unlike in LoI), give him the heftiest stat boosts.

 IDs fight alongside Hector, and you can either control them manually or let the A.I. handle it.
 Some can even chain attacks with Hector when an onscreen prompt appears.
 IDs level up from combat, just as Hector does, gradually learning new abilities and extending their Heart Meter.
 This not only serves as their HP, but also depletes a little whenever they use a special move, thus making them the equivalent of sub-weapons in other Castlevanias.
 Hearts can be found by smashing candles, dropped by enemies or regained by performing a Perfect Guard (i.e. guarding right before the enemy attacks), once Hector learns the ability.